Check your email the morning of Weds., April 21, to schedule an appointment for Friday's on-campus vaccine clinic.

-Please see the Lebanon Valley College employer page in Handshake for a comprehensive list of all departments who are hiring student worker positions.
+Please see the Lebanon Valley College employer page in Handshake for a comprehensive list of all departments that are hiring student employee positions.

 Policies for individual departments are made at the discretion of the supervisor.
-There are, however, several general guidelines that every student worker should be aware of:
+There are, however, several general guidelines that every student employee should be aware of:

 Dress codes are dependent on the work required and are determined by the supervisor.
 Students should always use good hygiene and maintain a well-groomed appearance.

-Offices that utilize student workers depend on them to do the assigned work.
-Students who accept a position as a student worker have a responsibility to their employer to work the arranged hours.
+Offices that utilize student employees depend on them to do the assigned work.
+Students who accept a position as a student employee have a responsibility to their employer to work the arranged hours.
 The following guidelines should be observed:

-Student workers are also expected to be completely accurate with their time sheets.
-Misreporting of hours on a time sheet may be cause for immediate dismissal from employment.
+Student employees are also expected to be completely accurate with their timesheets.
+Misreporting of hours on a timesheet may be cause for immediate dismissal from employment.
 Individual departments may expand on this as necessary.
 Confidentiality statements are available in the Payroll Office.
 Confidentiality Form

-Student workers are representatives of the college.
-It is important to remember this when dealing with members of or visitors to the campus community.
+Student employees are representatives of the college.
+It is important to remember this when dealing with members or visitors to the campus community.
 Follow the directions of your supervisor when dealing with visitors to your department.

 Training may be informal sessions during your scheduled hours or it may be formal, arranged sessions held at scheduled times during the year.
-Supervisors are responsible for providing adequate training to student workers.
-Student workers are responsible for attending training sessions and participating fully in the learning process.
+Supervisors are responsible for providing adequate training to student employees.
+Student employees are responsible for attending training sessions and participating fully in the learning process.
 It is essential that students are competent in their positions.